movarnell/Dog-Park-Scheduler/README.md

 # TypeScript Conversion Project - This Project was Re-Written with TypeScript.
-In this repo converted the original project whose repo is https://github.com/movarnell/townhomedogpark as a Typescript project.
+In this repo converted the original project to a Typescript project.
 It is now the "live" version:

 # 15th Place Townhome Dog Park Scheduler!
 [Screenshot of Homepage](https://github.com/movarnell/dogparktotypescript/assets/37854896/89c84556-c0f0-4512-b343-18c996fcdd24)